 The Environmental Protection Agency (EPA) cites worn rubber flappers as the most common reason for running toilets.
 If replacing the valve seal with a new flapper doesn’t solve the problem, a plumber can troubleshoot the fixture for leaks.

 2. Clogged Drains

 While handheld plastic drain sticks like Zip-It can help slow-moving drains run more freely, clearing stopped-up drains requires specialized equipment.
 Don’t risk the integrity of your pipes on corrosive chemical drain cleaners.
 Professionals have tools such as electric cables and hydro jets to clear the drains safely.

 Most leaky faucets can be fixed by replacing the O-ring gaskets and washers in the valve seat, providing you ensure that the new parts are an exact fit.
 If these simple plumbing repairs don’t resolve the issue, a plumber can help you determine if you need a new faucet fixture.

 4. Undetected Leaks

-The EPA reports that up to 10 percent of American homes have leaks that waste at least 90 gallons of water every day.
+The EPA reports that nationwide, households waste more than 1 trillion gallons of water annually.
 You can check your home for undetected leaks by reading your water meter over a two-hour period when no water is in use.
 Plumbers can use equipment like in-line cameras to pinpoint the location of any leaks.

 5. Broken Pipes